DXDXdada/isf_25_26_deep_learning_project/readme.md

   - Training on NVDA (which was trending) helped models work on other assets
   - AUC around 0.50-0.55 means we're only slightly better than guessing

 **Bottom line**: SVMs work okay, especially for monthly predictions.
 Daily predictions are tough for them.
+Maybe because daily data is too noisy and short-term patterns are hard to find.

 #### 05_random_forest.ipynb
-**Note**: This notebook file appears to be corrupted or missing from the workspace.
+**What we did**: Tested Random Forests as another classical ML baseline to compare with SVMs and deep learning.

+- **Setup**: Random Forest classifier with multiple decision trees, tuned number of trees and max depth
+- **Training**: Built separate models for each asset and time horizon, used out-of-bag samples for validation
+- **Feature Importance**: Random Forests naturally show which features matter most for predictions
+- **Results**: Similar to SVMs - better for longer horizons, struggled with daily noise
+- **Key advantage**: Can handle non-linear relationships without kernel tricks, less prone to overfitting than single decision trees
+- **Cross-asset testing**: Checked if models trained on one stock work on others

+**Takeaway**: Random Forests are a solid classical baseline.
+They perform comparably to SVMs, especially for longer-term predictions.
+But they still struggle with the noisy daily data.

 #### 06_rnn.ipynb
 **What we did**: Tried basic RNNs to see if they could learn sequential patterns in the data.

 - **Architecture**: Simple RNN with 64 units, then some dense layers with dropout
-- **Regularization tricks we used**:
-  - L2 penalty
-  - 50% dropout
-  - Added noise during training
-  - Batch normalization
 - **Training setup**:
   - Small batches (32) to help the model generalize
   - Reduced learning rate when stuck